brvier/BitPurse/README.md

 **Bug Tracker :** [Bug Tracker][3]
 **Download:** [AppsForMeego][12] - [Khertan.net][11] - [MeeGo COBS][13] - [Nokia Store][14]

-A nice looking Blockchain.info Bitcoin Wallet Client for MeeGo, SailfishOS, NemoMobile, and Harmattan.
+A nice looking Bitcoin Client for MeeGo, SailfishOS, NemoMobile, and Harmattan.
+BitPurse allow you to manage your bitcoin address, view your balance, and emit transaction directly from your mobile device.

 Features
 ---------